Risk Management Plan (RMP)

 • Should align with functional safety documentation such as PHAs, SRS, and SIL assignments.

-• Often intersects with OSHA’s Process Safety Management (PSM) requirements.
+• It often intersects with OSHA’s Process Safety Management (PSM) requirements.

 Example: